fpirotti/CloudGeometry/README.md

 The goal of CloudGeometry is fast and parallel computation of geometric features for each point in a point cloud using an auto-adaptive or fixed radius.

 Geometric features (GF) catch geometrical patterns around a certain position in 3D space based on information available from the neighboring points (local neighborhood).
-A feature-rich set of observations support training AI (machine learning and deep learning) models for segmentation and classification.
+A feature-rich set of observations support training AI (machine learning and deep learning) models for segmentation and classification [(Pirotti & Tonion, 2019)](#4).

 Geometric features can be characterized using the eigenvalues of the 3D structure tensor represented by the 3D covariance matrix derived from the 3D coordinates of all points within the local neighborhood ([Weinmann et al. 2014](#2), [Weinmann et al. 2015](#1)).